 find . -name 'help'

-whereis command will display the documentation, binaries, and the source files of a specific command.
+whereis command will display a specific command’s documentation, binaries, and source files.

 It will look through standard program locations until it finds the requested command.

-The following commands are related to networking and can be used for diagnostics when it comes to working out network-related issues or just for information gathering.
+The following commands are related to networking and can be used for diagnostics when working out network-related issues or just for information gathering.

-ping command is typically used to check if communication can be made with another host and monitoring the response time.
+ping command is typically used to check if communication can be made with another host and monitor the response time.

-It can simply be be used with the default settings by just specifying a hostname (e.g.
+You can simply use it with the default settings by specifying a hostname (e.g.

 ping pimylifeup.com) or an IP address (e.g.